Admissions Policies

 Students in audit status may continue to attend live class and/or office hours provided by their teacher.

-Assignment and assessments submitted will still be graded as long as they are turned in within the scope of the course’s due date policy.
-(Within one week for live online courses and before proceeding to subsequent material in asynchronous course.)
+Assignments and assessments submitted will still be graded as long as they are turned in within the scope of the course’s due date policy.
+(Within one week for live online courses and before proceeding to subsequent material in an asynchronous course.)

 All graded sample work must be submitted by the parent to Kolbe as a homeschool course.